The Irish Bomfords 1617 to the Present

 4. The eldest son of this marriage is to receive £1,500 at the age of 21, and the other children are to share £3,000 at the age of 21 or on their marriage whichever comes first.
 [See 18.1.2 for how this was distributed in Stephen's will, and 18.8.3, 19.2 and 19.2.1 for how it was paid.
 The amounts don't seem to correspond exactly.]

-5. The executors for the children of the marriage and for the entail are William Foster and Robert Sibthorpe.
+5. The trustees for the children of the marriage and for the entail are William Foster and Robert Sibthorpe.

 Signed: Stepn Bomford Junr; Ste Sibthorpe; and Elizth Sibthorpe